| 2026 |

 After breakfast begin exploring Igaliku’s remarkable Norse ruins, which are even more extensive than those found in Qassiarsuk.
 Once the bishop’s seat of Gardar from 1100 to 1400, this historic site showcases impressive stonework, including the unique multi-coloured Igaliku Stone, a reddish sandstone found only in the area.
 For those seeking adventure, embark on a scenic 17-kilometre hike to a plateau offering panoramic views of the Qooroq Icefjord.
 From this elevated vantage point, admire the majestic icebergs stranded on the underwater moraine and the massive glacier feeding the fjord.
 Savour a packed lunch while taking in the breathtaking surroundings.
 (B,L,D)

 Take an internal Air Greenland flight to Ilulissat and transfer to your hotel.
 Begin with a two-hour guided tour exploring Ilulissat’s cultural and historic highlights, including the Zion Church, fish market, harbour, and viewpoints, while learning about the city’s origins and development.
 Later, walk to the Sermermiut Settlement, a UNESCO World Heritage Site.
 Located south of Ilulissat, this area was home to Inuit cultures for 4,000 years.
 Explore turf hut ruins and permafrost along a wooden walkway, and hear stories of Inuit traditions before European contact.
 The trail leads to Nakkaavik, a stunning viewpoint.
-In the evening, opt for a boat excursion among Ilulissat’s glowing icebergs under the midnight sun.
-Sail through a fjord where colossal icebergs drift, creating a breathtaking spectacle.
-Dress warmly, as the evening air can be chilly, even in summer.
 (B)

 Today, sail to Ilimanaq and stay overnight in the stunning cottages at Ilimanaq Lodge.
 After a boat ride through the Ice Fjord, you'll reach the village in about an hour.
 Ilimanaq, a traditional village with around 50 inhabitants, is known for its vibrant houses and relies on hunting and fishing.
 After settling in, explore the quiet village and relax.
 Dinner will be served in a historic 1751 building, offering a delicious three-course meal using local ingredients.
 (B,D)

-After breakfast, check out by 10am and leave your luggage at the reception.
-You can choose from various excursions on your own or purchase additional activities locally.
-Lunch is a sandwich, which you can enjoy during a hike or at the hotel.
+Today is free to enjoy as you please - perhaps relax on your terrace, wander through the village or go hiking.
+Lunch is a packed sandwich.
 For the adventurous, there's an optional Ilimanaq Glacier Adventure, which includes a speedboat ride, ATV off-road driving, and a glacier trek.
 You'll explore the Tasiusaq Fjord, enjoy lunch with stunning views, and hike onto the Greenland Ice Sheet.
 This excursion is suitable for those without neck or back issues, and participants must be 12 or older.
 Take the afternoon boat back to Ilulissat.
 Enjoy a farewell dinner tonight at your hotel (B,L,D)

 Today transfer to the airport for the flight back to Copenhagen via Nuuk.
 (B)